 Flexo inks need to be fast drying and are generally water-based, solvent-based, or UV cured.
 The type of work, length of run and often substrate type would determine the optimum ink type.
-The flexo process enables use of a range different ink viscosities, allowing specialist inks to be used for applications such as security print, light-fast outdoor labelling, fluorescent & metallic effects, etc.
+The flexo process enables the use of a range of different ink viscosities, allowing specialist inks to be used for applications such as security print, light-fast outdoor labelling, fluorescent & metallic effects, etc.

 Advances In Flexo Printing

 Thanks to advances in technology, flexographic printing process has evolved into a highly efficient print process, producing the highest quality of printing.
 Flexo is versatile and consistent, providing quality print and reliable repeatability.
-This type of printing can be seen almost everywhere from the supermarket shelves, to shopping bags, tickets, tags and many other applications.
+This type of printing can be seen almost everywhere from supermarket shelves to shopping bags, tickets, tags and many other applications.

 To get the best out of flexographic printing, you need to understand the process systematically.
 You can read more about the background and current state of Flexo printing technology in our free e-book: The Ultimate Guide To Flexo Printing.
 Download a copy today by clicking here.